What Does An Apple A Day Actually Do?

 How often were we told this by our parents growing up, with the hope that we’d end up eating more fruit?
 While the original proverb was eat an apple on going to bed, and you’ll keep the doctor from earning his bread – the logic is still the same.

-Aside from being low in calories, apples are also rich in fibre, vitamin C, vitamin K and vitamin A. They also contain potassium and polyphenols – micronutrients rich in antioxidants.
+Aside from being low in calories, apples are also rich in fiber, vitamin C, vitamin K, and vitamin A. They also contain potassium and polyphenols – micronutrients rich in antioxidants.
 Eating an apple a day can provide a lot of health benefits; enough to possibly keep the doctor away.

 As we recently celebrated World Cancer Day, it is important to analyze preventative measures.

-With regards to lowering the risk of cancer through dietary means, there is a consensus that dietary fibre can help to do so (1).
-Aside from their high-fibre content, a study from Cornell University revealed that the compounds found in an apple peel could kill off cancer cells.
+With regards to lowering the risk of cancer through dietary means, there is a consensus that dietary fiber can help to do so (1).
+Aside from their high-fiber content, a study from Cornell University revealed that the compounds found in an apple peel could kill off cancer cells.

 If you’re looking to maintain bone health as you venture into menopause, you’ll need to increase your intake of apples.

-Aside from the the menstrual changes that occur, post-menopausal women also need to be concerned about their bone health as menopause increases the risk for osteoporosis.
+Aside from the menstrual changes that occur, post-menopausal women also need to be concerned about their bone health as menopause increases the risk for osteoporosis.
 According to one study, the flavonoids found in apples can help to prevent osteoporosis by increasing bone density.

 Boosts neurological health

 Protecting your mind against cognitive decline could be achieved by simply eating more apples.

 As neurodegenerative disorders such as Alzheimer’s and Parkinson’s are caused by the effects of free radicals, it is important to protect the brain against oxidative stress and it seems that apple juice just might do that.
-According to studies, apple juice helps to maintain the memory as well as prevent mental decline (2,3).
+According to studies, apple juice helps to maintain memory as well as prevent mental decline (2,3).

-As we’ve mentioned, apples are high-fibre foods which means they can help support digestive health.
+As we’ve mentioned, apples are high-fiber foods which means they can help support digestive health.

-Adequate levels of fibre in the body can prevent constipation, diarrhea as well as keep your bowel movements regular.
+Adequate levels of fiber in the body can prevent constipation, diarrhea as well as keep your bowel movements regular.